FusionAuth/fusionauth-site/articles/logins/webapp/oauth-authorization-code-grant-jwts-refresh-tokens-cookies.md

 ## Security considerations

-This is the safest and most feature rich login workflow in FusionAuth.
+This is one of the safest and most feature rich login workflow in FusionAuth.
 It has the benefit that passwords are only ever provided directly to FusionAuth.
 It also has the benefit of full SSO capabilities when the user is automatically logged into the forum application by FusionAuth.
 Finally, the JWT and refresh tokens are HttpOnly cookies that are domain locked to the application backend that needs them.

 ## APIs used